BUTR/Bannerlord.ButterLib/docs/DependencyInjection/Stage-1.md

-This is the stage before ``ButterLib`` gets the opportunity to do the fisrt initialization steps.
+This is the stage before ``ButterLib`` gets the opportunity to do the first initialization steps.
 It is useful for overriding ``ButterLib``'s default behavior.
 ``SubModule.GetServices`` is not available at this stage.